 Meetings with your boss are the perfect opportunity to make sure you’re on the right track and doing everything that is expected of you.
-If you don’t have goals and objectives from the start, don’t be afraid to take the reins and produce some of your own for your manager to approve.
+Don’t be afraid to ask for a meeting if you have any questions or concerns.

 Offer a helping hand

-You want to impress and showcase your skills by nailing your daily duties, but it’s always important to offer help to others from time to time when someone needs it.
-This is a great way to learn new skills, get involved in projects you may not have been exposed to previously and to show your colleagues you’re a team player!
+You want to impress and showcase your skills but it’s always important to offer help to others from time to time when someone needs it.
+This is a great way to learn new skills, get involved with tasks you may not have been exposed to previously and to show your colleagues you’re a team player!

 Explore the company culture

-To fully understand what your role entails and to settle into your new environment, it’s essential to immerse yourself in the company’s culture.
+To fully understand what your role entails and to settle in it’s essential to immerse yourself in the company’s culture.
 Use the first few weeks to absorb everything that is going on around you, ask questions and look in detail at the company’s website.

 Dress to impress

 The few first weeks it’s all eyes on you!
-Before you start your job ask your hiring manger what the dress code is and stick to it.
-Whether it’s business formal, casual or corporate clothing – make sure you look the part!
+Whether you're working remotely or at work with social distancing measures, ask your hiring manger what the dress code is and stick to it.
+You don't want to get caught on a video meeting in your pyjamas so whether it’s business formal, casual or corporate clothing – make sure you look the part!